fridrichmrtn/zerowaste-topic-models/doc/focused_analysis/overall_report.md

 ## Next steps

-**General**

--   Re-iterate on the project scope & timeline.
--   Re-iterate on the priors.
--   Determine tweet relevance.

-**Dataset**

-We would like to have detailed info regarding the data generation process.
-Some of the issues from the first dataset still prevail.
-However, addressing the problems have to be align with the project scope (e.g. page-ranking users might not make any sense with the dataset at hand, etc.).

-**Preprocessing**

-Filtering based on account entities & different parameters for selection should be examined.
-This is necessary in order to eliminate irrelevant observations & features.
-Moreover, we propose to employ hybrid model based on texts, tags & covariates.
-Thus, respective processing pipelines have to be designed and developed.
+We eliminated most of the issues from the preliminary part of the research with straightforward refinement.
+However, the resulting subset needs to further analyzed concerning the textual content & topic models.

 > Martin Fridrich 02/2020